christophsax/seasonal/README.md

 Press 'Run Call' to re-estimate the model and to adjust the option selectors, the output, and the summary.
-With the 'Close and Import' button, inspect is closed and the call is imported to R. The 'static' button substitutes automatic procedures are substituted by the automatically chosen spec-argument options, in the same way as `static`.
+With the 'Close and Import' button, inspect is closed and the call is imported to R. The 'static' button substitutes automatic procedures by the automatically chosen spec-argument options, in the same way as `static`.

 The views in the upper right panel can be selected from the drop down menu.
-The views can also be customized (see `?inspect`for details)
+The views can also be customized (see `?inspect` for details)

 The lower right panel shows the summary, as descibed in the help page of `?summary.seas`.
 The 'Full X-13 output' button opens the complete